 COVID-19 Student Vaccination Lawsuit.
 On October 13, 2021, two non-profit organizations purporting to represent groups of parents of children attending District schools filed a petition for writ of mandate and request for immediate stay with respect to the District's COVID-19 vaccination requirements for students.
 The petition alleges that the District lacked the authority to mandate students to be vaccinated for COVID-19, and seeks writs and orders vacating and setting site the District's mandate, and enjoining the enforcement thereof.
 On April 15, 2022, the Superior Court heard and granted the District's demurrer to several of the claims in the plaintiffs' first amended complaint, but permitted the plaintiffs to provide additional pleading of facts to support their complaint.
 The District subsequently filed a demurrer in response to the plaintiffs' second amended complaint.
 In light of the July 5, 2022 Superior Court order in a similar student vaccination lawsuit that invalidated the mandate as preempted by State law, which was issued after the District's demurrer in this case, plaintiffs' counsel filed a motion for summary adjudication citing the July 5, 2022 order.
-Thereafter, the District filed additional demurrers to dismiss the matter as moot and is awaiting hearing on its motions.
+Thereafter, the District filed an additional demurrer and motion to dismiss the matter as moot, which are scheduled to be heard on November 29, 2023.